 - Food, utilities, car payments/costs, child-raising costs, etc.

 Are there expenses that you/you and your spouse currently incur that can be reduced or cut out altogether after your divorce?
-If so this is a no-brainer means to live leaner and meaner as a single adult.
+If so, this is a no-brainer means to live leaner and meaner as a single adult.

 Could your car be sold once the divorce is complete to eliminate a monthly payment and allow you to keep more money to help raise the children or save for retirement?
 Are you staying the home a realistic goal considering your monthly income and ability to qualify for a refinance of the mortgage?
-Ask yourself these questions about looking into the budget that you’ve created for yourself.
+Ask yourself these questions about looking into the budget you've created for yourself.

-Focus on the “in-come”, not just the “out-go”
+Focus on the "in-come," not just the "out-go."

-So frequently we focus on defensive measures when it comes to saving money but I would begin to think about it in terms of what is available on the other side of the ledger.
+So frequently, we focus on defensive measures when it comes to saving money, but I would begin to think about it in terms of what is available on the other side of the ledger.
 What is your income currently?

 Do you need to tidy up your resume that has a "saved as" date of 2015 on your home computer?

-Make sure you’ve reviewed and updated your resume and maybe even pay to have a professional career counselor look at it and make an evaluation.
-Employers change their attitudes towards what needs to appear on these documents every so often and its possible your most recent version is not current.
+Make sure you've reviewed and updated your resume and maybe even pay to have a professional career counselor look at it and make an evaluation.
+Employers change their attitudes towards what needs to appear on these documents every so often, and it's possible your most recent version is not current.